Frequently Asked Eyesafe Questions - FAQ

 Within the visible light spectrum, the blue light band ranges from 380nm-500nm.
 Eyesafe has been developed to selectively filter of the portion of the light spectrum and specifically UV light (<380nm) and high-energy visible (HEV) blue light (380-500nm).
 This band of light is more intense and to learn more about blue light click here.

 Eyesafe provides filters for many popular Laptops, Smartphones and Tablets.
 To see if we currently have a product for your device(s) click here.

 What if I can’t find a filter for my device?

 Eyesafe is committed to supporting as many devices as possible.
 If you don’t see a filter designed for your device let us know and we’ll get it added to our list as soon as possible.

-Eyesafe® Filters are designed and tested in the U.S. using industry color management standards.
+Eyesafe Screen Protection is designed and tested in the U.S. using industry color management standards.
 Additionally, our filters undergo thorough certification by TÜV Rheinland, the world’s leading certifying body for color management and blue light filtration.
 These certifications signify the efficacy and authenticity of our products.
 Our filter technology is guided by leading ophthalmologists as part of the Eyesafe® Vision Advisory Board.

 How long will my filter provide Blue Light reduction?

-Eyesafe® Filters are designed to reduce blue light for as long as it is installed on your device.
+Eyesafe Screen Protector is designed to reduce blue light for as long as it is installed on your device.